-I’m writing to announce and encourage nominations for the 2017 A. John “Jack” Vogt Award for Outstanding Commitment to the Advancement of Local Government Budgeting and Evaluation.
-This career award is the highest annual award presented by the North Carolina Local Government Budget Association (NCLGBA) to recognize individuals who have served during their careers as innovators and leaders who advancing budget and/or evaluation practices in North Carolina local government.
+Nominations for the 2018 A. John “Jack” Vogt Award for Outstanding Commitment to the Advancement of Local Government Budgeting and Evaluation are now open.
+This career award is the highest annual award presented by the North Carolina Local Government Budget Association (NCLGBA) to recognize individuals who have served during their careers as innovators and leaders in advancing budget and/or evaluation practices in North Carolina local government.
 In 2006, Dr. Jack Vogt became the first recipient of the award to honor his thirty-four year legacy as an innovator, teacher, mentor, and consummate student of local government budgeting and evaluation.

 Nominees must have a minimum of ten years of local government service in North Carolina.
 “Government service” is defined broadly as any profession that works in or with municipal, county, or other local government jurisdictions.
 Examples include budget/finance professionals, city/county managers, elected officials, academics, and local government financial consultants.

 Nomination applications and a list of previous award winners can be accessed on the award page.
 Completed nomination applications should be submitted via email to email@example.com by 11:59pm on Friday, November 9, 2018.
 A committee from the NCLGBA Board will review the submissions and present the award at the 2018 Winter Conference during the Thursday luncheon on December 13th, at the Pinehurst Resort in Pinehurst, NC.
 If you have any questions about the nomination form or process, please feel free to contact NCLGBA President Stephen Hawryluk at firstname.lastname@example.org or (336) 747-7093.

 North Carolina has a strong, national reputation as a leader in local government budgeting and evaluation.
 Please take this opportunity to recognize those who have helped us earn this reputation and charted new paths for all of us to participate, learn from and benefit.